On Air Now

 Here are some suggestions for music to listen to and reasons why it'll help you to focus, relax, study and basically get through this most traumatic period in life.

 Like, really opens your mind.
-Those intricate patterns and gradually unfolding textures are the perfect soundtrack to a little brain expansion.
+Bach's intricate patterns and gradually unfolding textures are the perfect soundtrack to a little brain expansion.
 Go for something like the Goldberg Variations to maximise your brain's ability to take everything in.

 Some well-chosen snippets of classical music can put you in a more positive and relaxed frame of mind, all the better to either calm you down from exam stress or make you more receptive to new information.
 Here's something relaxing to prove it:

-Besides the controversy over whether or not The Mozart Effect is actually 'a thing' these days, the scientific community generally agrees that, if you're revising, classical music is the one for you.
+Besides the controversy over whether or not The Mozart Effect is actually 'a thing' these days, the scientific community generally agrees that if you're revising, classical music is the one for you.

 In fact, a study in a French university showed that when students listened to a lecture with classical music playing in the background, they remembered more information than a comparable group of students who took the lecture in silence.